Fr4cK5/spear/README.md

         - Makes for pretty good indicator that its a prefix
         - The `:` characters is not permitted in filenames under windows

+- Toggle path matching: You can choose to
+    - Only use each item's name: "config.json"
+    - Use it's full path: "C:/Users/You/Pictures/Family-Photo.jpeg"

 # Usage

 - `LCtrl+LWin+L` Open the UI with explorer integration if enabled